 In turn, users are responsible for knowing the regulations and policies of the College that apply to appropriate use of the College’s technologies and resources.
 Users are responsible for exercising good judgment in the use of the College's technological and information resources.
 Just because an action is technically possible does not mean that it is appropriate to perform that action.
 Users are representatives of the RBC community, and are expected to respect the College’s good name in electronic dealings with those outside the College.

-Privacy All users of state networks and systems should keep in mind that all usage of information technology resources can be recorded and is the property of Richard Bland College of William & Mary.
+Privacy All users of state networks and systems should keep in mind that all usage of information technology resources can be recorded and is the property of Richard Bland College.
 Such information is subject to the Freedom of Information Act and the laws applicable to state records retention.
 Employees have no right to privacy with regard to use of state-owned resources.
 RBC management has the ability and right to view users’ usage patterns and take action to ensure that College resources are devoted to authorized activities.

 Electronic files created, sent, received, or stored on RBC information technology resources that are owned, leased, administered, or otherwise under the custody and control of RBC are not private and may be accessed by appropriate personnel in accordance with the provisions and safeguards provided in the Code of Virginia (§42.1-76 - 42.1-91).